 Decoding and re-encoding the media into a different format for the purpose of making it available in different qualities (for adaptive streaming) or to different devices.

 What is RTMP?

-A low level Streaming Protocol.
-It is used in specialized applications and preferred for its reliability and relative low latency.
+A low-level Streaming Protocol.
+It is used in specialized applications and preferred for its reliability and relatively low latency.

 What is HTTP Live Streaming (HLS)?

-It is widely used in consumer-grade applications due to ease of implement, adaptive bitrate capabilities and the inherent ubiquity of HTTP.
+It is widely used in consumer-grade applications due to ease of implementation, adaptive bitrate capabilities and the inherent ubiquity of HTTP.